chrisvanpatten/todoist-epaper-dashboard/README.md

-The layout is a rough imitation of Todoist's ["Upcoming" view](https://www.todoist.com/inspiration/todoist-upcoming-view), which has been optimized for clean display on a monochrome e-paper screen.
+The layout is a rough imitation of Todoist's ["Upcoming" view](https://www.todoist.com/inspiration/todoist-upcoming-view), optimized for clean display on a monochrome e-paper screen.
 There is minimal use of color, and typography was carefully designed to ensure readability and clarity on the reTerminal's relatively low DPI display.

 ## Use